 - Where is your dog pooping?
 If your Cockapoo suddenly poops in new places, something is going on.
 Your dog usually has his or her favourite poop spots.

 - Inspect the poop.
 The fun part of dog ownership.
-Loose and runny rather than the usual firm poop can be a sign of diarrhea.
+Loose and runny rather than the usual firm poop can be a sign of diarrhoea.

 - Runny poop should normally be a quick fix.
 Switch up the diet, check for secret snacking.
 It should solve the problem within days.